 Initiatives with local residents

-Thanks to conversations with local residents, we invite almshouse residents in to Early Years; our boys, parents and staff host Christmas parties for our local senior citizens; we provide places on our summer camps to child carers and we have set up a club so that our boys can help look after our local residents’ association website.
+Thanks to conversations with local residents, we invite almshouse residents into Early Years; our boys, parents and staff host Christmas parties for our local senior citizens; we provide places on our summer camps to child carers and we have set up a club so that our boys can help look after our local residents’ association website.

-If you would like to discuss how we can work together on community initiatives big or small, do please get in touch.
+If you would like to discuss how we can work together on community initiatives big or small, please get in touch.
 We’d love to hear from you!

 Dulwich Prep London’s community involvement, along with regular assemblies and trips, instils in Dulwich Prep London pupils not just an awareness of the needs of others but a real drive to help.

 Pupils, staff, parents and the wonderful Friends’ Association work incredibly hard to raise money for, and awareness of, a huge range of causes but we always make sure that the charities and causes we support are predominantly chosen by the pupils.

 For more details about our approach and the charities and community organisation we are currently supporting please read our Charities Booklet.

 Whether it is a Pre-Prep delegation presenting to the Senior Leadership team on the need for better bins, feedback from the flourishing school councils, a presentation during an assembly or a whole school vote on which charities their parents’ quiz night should be supporting, the boys’ voice is always clearly heard.